KxSystems/docs/docs/interfaces/R/examples.md

 ## Example: working with smart-meter data

-To demonstrate the power of q, an example using randomly-generated smart meter data has been developed.
+To demonstrate the power of q, an example using randomly-generated smart-meter data has been developed.
 This can be downloaded from
 <i class="fab fa-github"></i>
 [KxSystems/cookbook/tutorial](https://github.com/KxSystems/cookbook/tree/master/tutorial).
 By following the instructions in the README, an example database can be built.
-The default database contains information on 100,000 smart meter customers from different sectors and regions over 61 days.
+The default database contains information on 100,000 smart-meter customers from different sectors and regions over 61 days.
 The default database contains 9.6M records per day, 586M rows in total.
 A set of example queries are provided, and a tutorial to step through the queries and test the performance of q.
 Users are encouraged to experiment with: